whattokingu/react-animation-mixin/README.md

 animation is done via state changes of (object) 'displayValues'.
 Add whatever values you want as a property of displayValues.
 The mixin utilises another state, values, as intermediate values during the animation rendering.
+Use the corresponding properties in 'values' in lieu of those displayValues.
 The properties in values and displayValues should have the same property.

 To render changes, call:

 ```this.setState({displayValues: newValues}, this.startAnimation); ```

 Below is an example component animation using state changes: